United States support for Saudi Arabian–led operations in Yemen

-During the presidency of Barack Obama, the United States began providing Saudi Arabia with critical support to "sustain" the Saudi Arabian–led intervention in the Yemeni Civil War, later expanded during the presidency of Donald Trump.
+During the presidency of Barack Obama, the United States began providing Saudi Arabia with critical support to "sustain" the Saudi Arabian–led intervention in the Yemeni Civil War, launched at the request of the Yemeni government, later expanded during the presidency of Donald Trump.
 This support included logistical and intelligence aid.
 Trump vetoed a bipartisan bill in 2019 aimed at stopping U.S. support for the Saudi-led coalition in Yemen.
 In 2021, Joe Biden vowed to halt U.S. support for the war, though U.S. arms sales to the coalition have continued.

 From 2015 to 2019, Saudi Arabia was reportedly the largest importer of U.S. arms.

 Background

 The ongoing Yemeni Civil War began in September 2014, when Houthi forces took over the capital city of Sanaa.
 The incident was followed by a rapid Houthi takeover of the government.
 On 21 March 2015, the Houthi-led Supreme Revolutionary Committee declared a general mobilization to overthrow Yemeni president Abdrabbuh Mansur Hadi, and expand their control by driving into southern provinces.
 By 25 March, Lahij fell to the Houthis and they reached the outskirts of Aden, the seat of power for Hadi's government.
 Hadi fled the country the same day.

 A coalition led by Saudi Arabia launched military operations by using air strikes to restore the former Yemeni government.
 The United States has provided intelligence and logistical support for the Saudi-led campaign, which continues despite the Biden administration's pledges to withdraw U.S. support for Saudi Arabia in the Yemeni Civil War.